felixmc/jQuery-xeyes/README.md

 # jQuery xeyes

+This simple jQuery plugin is meant to emulate the classic xeyes program.
+While it probably won't have a lot of native uses, it includes a number of advanced options that might make it useful for a specific project.

 ## Basic Usage

 The plugin modifies two block level elements, the `eyeball` and the `iris`, by using some basic trig to calculate the position of the `iris` based on the curren position of the cursor on the webpage.